Tag Archive for: Bio-char

 Shovelful of charcoal

-Charcoal or BioChar– This is another of the soil building articles previously written.
-Please read Terra Preta- Magic Soil of the Lost Amazon for part one and Terra Preta Part II to get up to speed.
-Charcoal needs to be hardwood or lump, not briquettes and should be crushed to smaller sized chunks, about the size of a corn seed.
-It needs time to “activate” where it absorbs minerals and trace elements as well as providing a home for the microbes, beneficial bacteria and fungi that make the compost so nourishing to the garden.
-Charcoal will last at least 100-300 years, so it isn’t something that will be depleted quickly.
-Adding it in small amounts to the compost, and thus to the garden for several years will only increase the health, fertility, and productivity of your garden soil each year.
+Charcoal or BioChar– This is another of the soil-building articles that was previously written.
+Please read Terra Preta- Magic Soil of the Lost Amazon for Part One and Terra Preta Part II to get up to speed.
+Charcoal needs to be hardwood or lump, not briquettes, and should be crushed into smaller-sized chunks, about the size of corn seed.
+It needs time to “activate,” where it absorbs minerals and trace elements and provides a home for the microbes, beneficial bacteria, and fungi that make the compost so nourishing to the garden.
+The charcoal will last at least 100-300 years, so it isn’t something that will be depleted quickly.
+Adding it in small amounts to the compost and thus to the garden for several years will only increase your soil’s health, fertility, and productivity each year.

 Where to Start

 Now you can see what is meant by “Stacking” of these techniques!
-Compost by itself is very valuable, but when combined with some or all of these techniques, things will really start moving, and in a positive direction!
-The health and fertility benefits will increase exponentially, and not only once, but each time the compost is added to the garden soil, which should be twice a year- in the Spring prior to planting and again in the Fall.
-This creates an ever increasing spiral of benefits for the garden, the plants, the fruits and vegetables and of course for you and your health.
+Compost is very valuable, but when combined with some or all of these techniques, things will start moving in a positive direction!
+The health and fertility benefits will increase exponentially, not only once but each time the compost is added to the garden soil, which should be twice a year- in the spring before planting and again in the fall.
+This creates an ever-increasing spiral of benefits for the garden, the plants, the fruits and vegetables, and you and your health.

-This proves what Sir Albert Howard said to the House of Commons in England at the end of the 19th Century when he said, “As goes the health of the soil, so goes the health of the nation.”
-He was laughed out of the House of Commons, but we are realizing now, 120 years later, that what he said is absolutely true.
-Improve the health of your soil, and your health will be improved from the produce of your garden.
+This proves what Sir Albert Howard said to the House of Commons in England at the end of the 19th Century: “As goes the health of the soil, so goes the health of the nation.”
+He was laughed out of the House of Commons, but we realize now, 120 years later, that what he said is true.
+Improve the health of your soil, and your health will be improved from the produce from your garden.

 What is the Best Way to Build the Health and Resiliency of my Garden Soil?